 - Walking distance to the parks and CityWalk (approximately 15-20 minutes).

-As with all other Universal Orlando Resort properties, Early Park Admission to the Wizarding World of Harry Potter is included.
+As with this and all other Universal Orlando Resort properties, Early Park Admission to the Wizarding World of Harry Potter is included.

 CityWalk is Universal Orlando Resort’s dining and entertainment hub.
 It also connects Universal Studios to Islands of Adventure.